Hitham2496/Hitham2496.github.io/_pages/about.md

 Additionally, I have consistently demonstrated strong commitment to engaging with **outreach** initiatives to make science as **inclusive** and **accessible** as possible.

 I submitted my PhD thesis on 31 May 2023 and passed my VIVA examination with minor corrections on 19th October 2023, now I seek to develop my skills with a **challenging** and **rewarding** career in industry.

-The work I would find most fulfilling would be research and innovation for pioneering companies in fields that produce a positive impact on the world.

 In my spare time I enjoy reading fiction, bouldering, running, long walks on the beach, and creative writing.